Fencing at the 2020 Summer Olympics – Women's sabre

-The women's sabre event at the 2020 Summer Olympics is took place on 26 July 2021 at the Makuhari Messe.
+The women's sabre event at the 2020 Summer Olympics took place on 26 July 2021 at the Makuhari Messe.
 36 fencers from 18 nations competed.

 Background

 This was the 5th appearance of the event, which has been held at every Summer Olympics since being introduced in 2004.

 The reigning Olympic champion was Yana Egorian of Russia.
 The reigning World Champion was Olha Kharlan of Ukraine (also the 2016 Olympic bronze medalist).
 The 2018 World Champion was Sofia Pozdniakova of Russia.
 A preview from Olympics.com identified Kharlan as a fencer to watch in 2020.

 Qualification

 A National Olympic Committee (NOC) could enter up to 3 qualified fencers in the women's sabre.
 Nations were limited to three fencers each from 1928 to 2004.
 However, the 2008 Games introduced a rotation of women's team fencing events with one weapon left off each Games; the individual event without a corresponding team event had the number of fencers per nation reduced to two.
 Women's sabre was the second event this applied to, so each nation could enter a maximum of two fencers in the event in 2012.
 The 2020 Games eliminated this rotation and all weapons had team events.

 There are 34 dedicated quota spots for women's sabre.
 The first 24 spots go to the 3 members of each of the 8 qualified teams in the team sabre event.
 Next, 6 more fencers are selected from the world rankings based on continents: 2 from Europe, 1 from the Americas, 2 from Asia/Oceania, and 1 from Africa.
 Finally, 4 spots are allocated by continental qualifying events: 1 from Europe, 1 from the Americas, 1 from Asia/Oceania, and 1 from Africa.
 Each nation can earn only one spot through rankings or events.

 Additionally, there are 8 host/invitational spots that can be spread throughout the various fencing events.
 Japan used 2 host places to fill its women's sabre team (adding to the 1 place earned through general qualification).

 The COVID-19 pandemic delayed many of the events for qualifying for fencing, moving the close of the rankings period back to April 5, 2021 rather than the original April 4, 2020.